Toyota Territory Off-Roaders Association (TTORA)

 Next put the bed back on, bolt in the inner bed panels, and apply a few base coats:

-Next check to make sure the plate LED light works:
+Next check to make sure the LED plate light works:

-Next add some custom stripes, several clear coats, put all the stuff back in the bed, take it home and admire the view:
+Next add some custom stripes, several clear coats, put all the stuff back in the bed, take it home and admire the view: :D

 Over the course of the month, the project pretty much took most of mine and minerdude1's spare time, to cut out the 12.5 inches and put it back together, but we got 'er done!